fgui/hy-tryton-hello_company_prefix/README.md

-# Hello Company Property
+# Hello Company Prefix

-*Only for tryton < 4.4*
+*Only for tryton > 4.4* see branch 4.0 for a solution with Property (before MultiValue replaced Property)

-Learning how to use a Property to have a field in a Model which value is different for each company.
-The value of the current logged user's main company is used (displayes/recorded).

-As far as I can tell Property is a Model/Table that can store any field which has a company relation with a rule on the company that selects only the rows which have the same company as the currently log user.
-See the hy-motto-company project to see a simple example of a Model where each "instance" is for and has a company.

-*Property field* has been removed in tryton 4.4.
-There is new *MultiValue field* to implement similar functionality without using the Property model/table.
+This version uses MultiValue for a company specific field, which was introduced in v4.4.